Frequently Asked Questions

 - P-card: Your advisor must email the appropriate person in order to request use of the p-card on your behalf 24 hours prior to your need to use it

-- RSO Registration and Center number Creation: Your advisor must sign-off in agreement to your organizations constitution and affirm that your group will comply with University policy, including the Nondiscrimination Policy.
+- RSO Registration: Your advisor must sign-off in agreement to your organizations constitution and affirm that your group will comply with University policy, including the Nondiscrimination Policy.

 When considering your budget for the year, keep the following in mind: